Sorry (Madonna song)

 "Sorry" is a song by American singer Madonna from her tenth studio album, Confessions on a Dance Floor (2005).
 The song was written and produced by both Madonna and Stuart Price.
 It was released to hot adult contemporary radio stations in the United States as the second single from the album on February 6, 2006, by Warner Bros.
 Records.
 The song was later included on Madonna's compilation album, Celebration (2009).
 One of the first tracks developed for the album, it is a dance-pop and disco song, and lyrically talks about personal empowerment and self-sufficiency.
 For the single release, remixers such as Pet Shop Boys, Green Velvet, and Paul Oakenfold were enlisted to conceive remixes for the song.

 Upon release, "Sorry" received positive reviews from music critics, who deemed it "catchy" and one of the strongest tracks on Confessions on a Dance Floor.
 Some critics also commented on the song's disco-influenced beats while comparing it to Madonna's older dance songs.
-The song achieved commercial success, topping the charts in Italy, Spain, Romania, and the United Kingdom, where it became Madonna's twelfth number one single.
+The song achieved commercial success, topping the charts in Italy, Spain, Greece, Hungary, Romania, and the United Kingdom, where it became Madonna's twelfth number one single.
 However, in the United States, the song only managed to reach number 58 on the Billboard Hot 100 chart due to an underplay on radio; nonetheless, it reached the summit of the dance charts.

-The accompanying music video was directed by Jamie King and was a continuation from the "Hung Up" music video.
+The accompanying music video for the song was directed by Jamie King and was a continuation from the "Hung Up" music video.
 It features Madonna and her dancers roaming around a city in a van, dancing on roller skates, and the singer fighting with a group of men in a cage.
 She performed the song on her 2006 Confessions Tour in a similar theme to that shown in the video.
 For the tour, an additional video was created as a backdrop for a remix of the track, which depicted political leaders, and scenes of war and destruction.